west virginia car insurance

 Car accidents and uninsured drivers in West Virginia

 West Virginia is a tort state.
-This means that in a car accident, the at-fault driver and that driver's insurer are financially liable for the not-at-fault driver's expenses.
+This means that in the event of a car accident, the at-fault driver and that driver's insurance company are financially liable for the not-at-fault driver's expenses.

 Accidents with uninsured motorists